552020/CPP03/Docs/en.subject.md

 Exercise : 03
 **Now it’s weird!**
 Turn-in directory : ex03/
 Files to turn in : Files from previous exercises + DiamondTrap.{h, hpp}, DiamondTrap.cpp
 Forbidden functions : None

 In this exercise, you will create a monster: a ClapTrap that’s half FragTrap, half ScavTrap.
-It will be named DiamondTrap, and it will inherit from both the FragTrap AND the ScavTrap.
+It will be named DiamondTrap, and it will inherit from both the _FragTrap AND the ScavTrap_.
 This is so risky!
 The DiamondTrap class will have a name private attribute.
 Give to this attribute exactly the same variable’s name (not talking about the robot’s name here) than the one in the ClapTrap base class.
 To be more clear, here are two examples.
-If ClapTrap’s variable is name, give the name name to the one of the DiamondTrap.
+If ClapTrap’s variable is `name`, give the name `name` to the one of the DiamondTrap.
-If ClapTrap’s variable is \_name, give the name \_name to the one of the DiamondTrap.
+If ClapTrap’s variable is `_name`, give the name `_name` to the one of the DiamondTrap.
 Its attributes and member functions will be picked from either one of its parent classes:
 • Name, which is passed as parameter to a constructor
 • ClapTrap::name (parameter of the constructor + "\_clap_name" suffix)